accessright/vue-directive/README.md

 1. use one directive to make access rights control
-2. common way to control access rights:
+2. common way to define control access rights:
 {
   app: {
     service1: {